abhchand/clockface/README.md

 Clockface.sync_database_events(every: 10.seconds) do |event|
   # An Event is a scheduled instance of a particular Task.
   #
-  # You will define new Tasks and Events in the UI (see further below), and
+  # You will define new Tasks and Events in the UI
-  # the `Event` DB record will be yielded to your application here for
+  # The `Event` DB record will be yielded to your application here
-  # execution.
   #
   # You're free to do anything you like with this yielded record.
 Specifically,
   # the `command` field exists to store any relevant job execution information.